Ahm15275097/Traceball/README.md

 - The colour of the Enemy's square should be red
 - There will be a score displayed, the score will go up by one for every second the enemy square doesn't touch the user's square
 - The user will have three lives
+- The size of both squares should be the same

 User Stories

-- () As a player I would like to see the the canvas and the 2 squares
+- (1) As a player I would like to see the the canvas and the 2 squares
-- () As a player I would like to see my square move to the location I have chosen
+- (2) As a player I would like to see my square move to the location I have chosen
-- () As a player I would like to see the enemy piece move towards the game piece
+- (3) As a player I would like to see the enemy piece move towards the game piece
-- () As a player I would like the game to stop once the 2 squares come into contact
+- (4) As a player I would like the game to stop once the 2 squares come into contact
-- () As a player I would like to be able to see my score on the screen
+- (5) As a player I would like to be able to see my score on the screen
-- () As a player I would like to see a highscore list
+- (6) As a player I would like to see a highscore list

 How We Addressed The Requirements
-A plan was set to have a score that the user can see and a highscore list that would come at the end of the game.
+A plan was set to have all the requirments that were asked for.
+Having a canvas and 2 squares were important, so this was a good place to start.

 # III.
 Genre

-A game which will be played in a web browser
+A reaction game

 # IV.
 Technical Details